stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

   with OKRs
 video_id: ''
 banner_image: ''
-alt_text: 7 steps to implement OKRs
+alt_text: how to implement OKRs in 7 steps
-slug: 7 steps to implement OKRs
+slug: how to implement OKRs in 7 steps
-seo_title: 7 steps to implement OKRs
+seo_title: how to implement OKRs in 7 steps
 seo_description: OKRs are brilliant - but ironically, the key to success is to not start with OKRs.
-7 steps to implement OKRs are explained here.
+How to implement OKRs in 7 steps is explained here.
 feature_image: ''
 published: false